How Digital IP-based PTZ Cameras Are Revolutionizing the Security Industry

-There has been more and more businesses using the Pan/Tilt/Zoom (PTZ) video security cameras to protect their operations and assets.
+There have been more and more businesses using the Pan/Tilt/Zoom (PTZ) video security cameras to protect their operations and assets.
 However, the reality is that some business owners have no full comprehension of the benefits it can get or expect too much from these cameras.

 In the past, PTZ cameras had to use the VCR-based analog recording as a way to cover more locations, but there were no fixed cameras available.
 The problem was that analog VCR recorders could accept a limited number of cameras, causing it to split the resolution across the cameras that were linked together, using a multiplexer.
 If more cameras were added to the system, it would mean another round of multiplexers, time-lapse VCR recorders and other equipment be added as well.
 And, this could get pricey!

 It was easier to install just one PTZ camera to cover the area that needed up to four fixed stationary cameras.
 Plus, analog devices needed two kinds of cables:

 • One cable to carry the signals